Harvey Weinstein taken to hospital for heart surgery – DW – 09/09/2024

 "We can confirm that Mr. Weinstein had a procedure and surgery on his heart today," they said.

-In July, Weinstein was treated in hospital after being diagnosed with pneumonia in both longs and COVID-19.
+In July, Weinstein was treated in hospital after being diagnosed with pneumonia in both the lungs and COVID-19.

 Weinstein was sentenced to 16 years in prison in February 2023 over a rape and sexual misconduct conviction in Los Angeles.
 He has been held in custody in the Rikers Island jail complex in New York.

-The ex-movie mogul is due in court later this week for a retrial of 2020 sex crime charges that had been overturned.
+The ex-movie mogul is due in court later on Thursday for a retrial of 2020 sex crime charges that had been overturned.

 A New York appeals court overturned the charges against Weinstein in April and ordered a new trial.
 The court argued that the previous ruling had committed serious errors by admitting invalid testimony.

+The 2020 trial had been seen as a landmark case for the #MeToo movement.

+Weinstein was also sentenced to 16 years in 2023 for the rape of a woman in Los Angeles.

-Last week, British prosecutors said that they had discontinued an indecent assault cause against Weinstein, saying "there is no longer a realistic prospect of conviction."
+Last week, British prosecutors said that they had discontinued an indecent assault case against Weinstein, saying "there is no longer a realistic prospect of conviction."

 Weinstein had been facing two criminal charges of alleged indecent assault against a woman in London in 1996.